Bangladesh's Amplified Coastal Storm Tide Hazard from Tropical Cyclones and Rising Sea Levels in a Warming Climate: Methods

-To generate the computational mesh, we used shoreline and bathymetry data.
-The shoreline boundaries were defined using the full-resolution Global Self-consistent Hierarchical High-resolution Shorelines (GSHHS) dataset~\cite{wessel1996global}.
-Bathymetry data were obtained from two sources: the General Bathymetric Chart of the Oceans (GEBCO) on a 15 arc-seconds geographic latitude and longitude grid for the primary BoB~\cite{weatherall2015new} and an updated bathymetric dataset for the Bengal Delta~\cite{krien2016improved}.
-The bathymetric points were first mapped onto a structured grid at 200 m resolution using a simple kriging method~\cite{qiu2022quantitative}.
-Both bathymetries were unified to mean sea level.
-Bathymetry and bathymetric slope were interpolated onto inner and outer mesh vertices directly from the original DEM, then merged to ensure consistency across the connected areas (Figure~\ref{fig:figs1}).
+For the Bengal Delta, we utilize higher-resolution shoreline and bathymetry data.
+We derive the shoreline boundaries from the vectorized OpenStreetMap Water Layers (Version2)~\cite{yamazaki2017high}, while an updated bathymetric dataset~\cite{krien2016improved, khan2022storm} provides the bathymetry, which incorporates 77,000 newly digitized points from 34 updated Bangladesh Navigational Charts (see previous studies' supplementary material~\cite{krien2016improved, khan2022storm}).
+We interpolate the bathymetric measurement points for the Bengal Delta (originally referenced to Chart Datum and subsequently unified to mean sea-level) onto a structured grid with a 200-meter resolution to generate the Digital Elevation Model (DEM) using a simple Kriging method~\cite{qiu2022quantitative}.
+Bathymetry and bathymetric slope were interpolated onto inner (Bengal Delta) and outer (BoB) mesh vertices directly from the original DEM, then merged to ensure consistency across the connected areas (Figure~\ref{fig:figs12}).
+The function \textit{lim\_bathy\_slope} in OceanMesh2D kept the maximum bathymetric gradient below 0.1, which is essential to ensure numerical stability~\cite{roberts2019oceanmesh2d}.
+The constraint helps maintain the water depth variation between adjacent nodes within a defined slope, minimizing unrealistic or abrupt changes in the model.

-The final unstructured mesh consisted of 62,009 vertices and 115,199 triangular elements, with a resolution ranging from 20 km over the deep ocean to 1 km near the coastlines (Figure~\ref{fig:figa5}).
-The mesh size functions and their corresponding parameter values for spatially distributing element resolution are summarized in Table~\ref{tab:tabs2}.
-The maximum topographic gradient was kept below 0.1 to ensure numerical stability.
-We used the information from shoreline distance and water depth to categorize the outer node string boundary into mainland and ocean.
-The ocean boundaries are the segments whose distance from the shoreline is beyond 0.4 geographic degrees, and the depth from the sea level is below 30 m (Figure~\ref{fig:figs2}).
-For the mainland boundary, the segments whose distance from the shoreline is within 0.4 geographic degrees and the depth from the sea level is below 30 m are classified as the mainland boundary.
+\paragraph{Mesh Boundaries:} The mesh's outer node string boundary includes both oceanic and riverine boundaries.
+We classify segments as the mainland boundary if their distance from the shoreline is within 0.4 geographic degrees and their depth relative to sea level is less than 30 m.
+In contrast, the remaining segments become ocean boundaries.
+To account for the impact of upstream riverine flow, we implemented 29 normal flux boundaries within the mesh.
+The locations of river inflows were identified based on the availability of bathymetric data and the attributes of vectorized river reaches, such as average discharge, bankfull discharge, average river width, and length~\cite{lin2020global}.
+Details regarding the setup of riverine flow in OceanMesh2D are available in a previous study~\cite{qiu2022quantitative}, and Figure~\ref{fig:figs13} illustrates the final mesh boundary conditions.